reach-sh/reach-lang/docs/src/rsh/compute/index.md

 range: 15-22
 ```

-In this code sample, Alice publishes to create the contract, and then an object named `info` is created to reference `{!rsh} getContract` that pulls in the contract information.
+In the sample above, Alice publishes to create the contract.
+Then, an object named `info` references `{!rsh} getContract` which pulls in the contract information.
-Another object is created named `addr` to reference `{!rsh} getAddress` to obtain the address of Alice.
+Another object, `addr`, references `{!rsh} getAddress` to obtain the address of Alice.
 Both `{!rsh} info` and `{!rsh} addr` are then used in the local step of Alice in her `{!rsh} interact` object.

 ### `getCompanion`